A Vegan’s Guide to Good Nutrition

 If you’re a vegan, everyone from your third cousin to your third-grade teacher has likely quizzed you about where you get your nutrients.
 They don’t need to worry.
-Plant-based foods can provide for all of your nutritional needs:
+Plant-based foods can provide for all your nutritional needs:

 Protein-Packed Plant Foods